qiboteam/qibo/doc/source/api-reference/qibo.rst

 The gate set tomography (GST) follows the procedure outlined in https://arxiv.org/pdf/1712.09271.pdf, which follows closely to that of the Linear inversion GST given in https://arxiv.org/pdf/1509.02921.pdf.
 The outputs of the functions, when used correctly, will allow one to set up the proper variables necessary for probabilistic error cancellation to mitigate noise arising from noisy quantum hardware.
 The codes allow for calibrating an empty circuit, and for one and two qubits of gate set tomography.
 We give some examples to illustrate the usage of the functions for clarity.

+Single qubit example
+^^^^^^^^^^^^^^^^^^^^

+Suppose we have a single qubit quantum circuit and we want to perform probabilistic error cancellation on this circuit.
+We will need to do gate set tomography for a single qubit quantum circuit and all its gates individually first.
+Consider an example where our quantum circuit contains the Hadamard gate and an RX gate, here is how we do gate set tomography using the function ``execute_GST()`` for both gates individually and also without any operator for calibration.

 First, import the necessary modules.
-As an example, we import depolarizing noise as an example.
+We import depolarizing noise as an example.
 .. testsetup:: python

     from qibo.noise import NoiseModel, DepolarizingError